grief-matters/grief-matters-cms/docs/getting-started/content-editors.md

 ---
 title: Content Editors
 layout: home
+parent: Getting Started
 ---

-# Getting Started for Content Editors
+# Content Editors

 This guide will help you get started using the **Why Grief Matters Content Management System (CMS)**.
 The CMS is an implementation of [Sanity Studio](https://www.sanity.io/studio).